 - Observe the space you have to work with.
 The best way to do this is to remove everything from your garage and deciding how much space you have available for extra storage.

-- Sort through the items you have removed and determine which are really worth keeping and which could either be tossed or sold.
+- Sort through the items you have removed and then determine which are really worth keeping and which could either be tossed or sold.
 Garages become full of items that we likely will never use again, and by being honest with yourself, you can quickly remove all useless clutter.

 - Ceiling and vertical space are your friends.
-You ultimately want to have enough space in your garage to comfortably park your car, and what better way to do so than clearingout floor space?
+You ultimately want to have enough space in your garage to comfortably park your car, and what better way to do so than clearing out floor space?
 With everything sorted through and removed, take the chance to repaint the walls and think about shelving options.
-There are many inexpensive options on the market specifically designed to help hold shovels, rakes, and other gardening tool up and off of the floor rather than piled in the corner.
+There are many inexpensive options on the market specifically designed to help hold shovels, rakes, and other gardening tools up and off of the floor rather than piled in the corner.